Thank you to everyone who has participated (in one form or another)

 in our research!
 Without your help, we could not complete any of these

 We always can use help, so if the projects below interest you, please participate:

-We are studying gender differences in students' general feelings about undergraduate teaching assistants.
-This is a particularly important issue now because of recent and future changes in the use of upper division undergraduates in these mentoring roles.
-Previous research shows that successful student mentor relationships are linked to both academic and career success but research also show that male and female students define successful and unsuccessful mentor relationships in different ways.
-The central part of this study requires you to read a brief description of a recent student complaint and then answer a set of questions about your reactions.
+We are studying gender differences in students' perceptions of undergraduate teaching assistants.
+This is a particularly important issue because of recent and future changes in the use of upper division undergraduates in these mentoring roles.
+Our goal is to get a clearer picture of how gender differences influence students' attitudes toward potentially problematic student mentor relationships.
+We plan to compare male students with female students.
+The central part of this study requires you to read a brief description of a student complaint and then answer a set of questions about your reactions.

 If you identify as a female CSU student, please go to the internet address below: